Karakol

 What to Buy in Karakol

-Karakol is the best place in Kyrgyzstan to buy small felt made products.
+Karakol is on of the the best places in Kyrgyzstan to buy small felt made products.
 They also specialize creating small animal figures out of felt that make a great souvenir for children.
 Other products to buy from Karakol are the local honey that is largely available in the bazar and the sea buckthorn products including all from bath salts to edible products.
 There are also interesting locally produced soaps and jams sold in several shops and quite often also in the hotel lobbies.

 Karakol Tours